 Wilmington, North Carolina

-The program includes two mandatory, on-campus institutes that students complete over two summers.
-The first includes a local topic and requires students to create a lesson plan.
-The second requires students to pass a comprehensive exam and write a historiographical essay.
-Students can complete the program’s remaining 24 credits through asynchronous online coursework.
-The program does not include a thesis requirement.
+The program also includes two mandatory, on-campus institutes which students complete over two summers.
+The first institute investigates how public historians examine local and regional history.
+The second institute provides a capstone experience.
+Students complete the program’s remaining 24 credits through asynchronous online coursework.
+The program does not have a thesis requirement.

 UNCW is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Based in Memphis, the U of M offers comprehensive services to students pursuing the school’s online master’s degree in history.